nguyenhuynhdat/ubuntu-openbox/lessons/m11-four-essential-commands.md

 Why do we use command line a lot in this courses?
 Because we are building our operating system from the ground up.
 Most of the time we will not have the luxury of GUI.

-But relying on GUI is not a healthy attitude, command line actually is a powerful tool that will help you on every aspect of Linux.
+Moreover, relying on GUI is not a healthy attitude in my opinion, command line actually is a powerful tool that will help you on every aspect of Linux.

 ### Apt and the source.list file: